 I began purging to make room for my head and my heart.
 I adopted a capsule wardrobe.
 I brought bags upon bags and box after box to the thrift store or the alley dumpster.
 And I’ve been purging ever since.

 Four years later, I was still purging (sometimes relapsing) and still looking for a truly simple life.

-Enter Max.
-My son, my light, my life.
-He’s brought us so much goodness that words simply cannot convey.
+My son, my light, my life: he’s brought us so much goodness, which words simply cannot convey.
 He’s also brought a lot of stuff with him.

-Before he was born we traded that one-bedroom for a small (but sweet) three-bedroom bungalow in rural Minnesota, which now is packed with, among other things, baby things…
+Before he was born we traded our apartment for a three-bedroom bungalow in rural Minnesota, which now is packed with, among other things, kid things…

 Max’s arrival inspired me to rethink my minimalist mission and values.
 To move beyond an approach focused only on material things and to eliminate the clutter in all areas of our lives to make room for what really matters.

 I’m cutting back not only to make room for all of our heads and hearts, but also:

 - to eliminate distractions during this all-too-brief period of young childhood

 - to save money on needless things in favor of his future and a high-quality life